rekluz/NikakudoriFresh/README.md

 This game was developed as a personal journey into Android development.
 I have loved playing tile matching games on android devices for as long as I have owned them going back to the HTC G1.
 Not finding a good free version in the play store that had all the features and the look that I wanted I decided to create my own and this is the result.
 More features will definitely be coming in future updates but the main core of the game is exactly how I envisioned it to be.

 Built with Kotlin and Jetpack Compose, it brings a classic puzzle favorite to life with modern animations and solid logic.
+## ⚖️ License & Copyright

- * Copyright (c) 2026 Rekluz Games.
-All rights reserved.
+Copyright © 2026 Rico (Rekluz Software).
+All Rights Reserved.

- * This code and its assets are the exclusive property of Rekluz Games.
+This project and its associated assets (source code, graphics, and design) are the exclusive property of the creator.

- * Unauthorized copying, distribution, or commercial use is strictly prohibited.
+    Personal Use: You may view and fork this repository for personal, educational, and non-commercial study only.
+    Prohibited Use: No part of this project may be redistributed, modified for public use, or used in commercial products without express written permission.
+    No Warranty: This software is provided "as-is," without warranty of any kind.

   <p align="center">
 <img width="350" height="250" alt="newWelcome_screen (Small)" src="https://github.com/user-attachments/assets/2ae66af6-738b-46b5-bfd5-9a6c07091fca" /></p>